Under Biden, NOAA’s profile is set to rise as climate change takes center stage

 NOAA’s next leader will have the critical task of shaping the agency’s climate research agenda so it can effectively serve as an information clearinghouse to policymakers charged with planning for the consequences of climate change and mitigating its effects.

-Jane Lubchenco, who served as NOAA administrator under President Obama, said the next person to lead the agency should hold “strong scientific climate and climate-ocean credentials" and expertise in climate change impacts and how to address them.
+Jane Lubchenco, who served as NOAA administrator under President Barack Obama, said the next person to lead the agency should hold “strong scientific climate and climate-ocean credentials” and have expertise in climate change impacts and how to address them.

-“The right person at the helm can harness that expertise and work in partnership with other agencies, Congress, tribes, states and communities to be much more effective in tackling climate change,” she said via email.
+“The right person at the helm can harness that expertise and work in partnership with other agencies, Congress, tribes, states and communities to be much more effective in tackling climate change,” Lubchenco said in an email.

-David Titley, who served as NOAA’s chief operating officer under Obama, said an ideal administrator would be passionate about NOAA’s mission, know and understand Washington, have leadership and management chops and be able to “[c]raft, communicate and sell a compelling vision for NOAA going forward, accounting for the massive changes and ever-accelerating in technology, climate, and society.”
+David Titley, who served as NOAA’s chief operating officer under Obama, said an ideal administrator would be passionate about NOAA’s mission, know and understand Washington, have leadership and management chops and be able to “[c]raft, communicate and sell a compelling vision for NOAA going forward, accounting for the massive changes in technology, climate and society.”

 According to multiple former NOAA officials and environmental advocates who closely follow the agency, a leading candidate to run the agency is Monica Medina, who has twice held leadership positions at NOAA.
-She was NOAA’s general counsel in the Clinton Administration from 1997 to 1999, and principal deputy undersecretary of commerce for oceans and atmosphere under President Obama from 2009 to 2012.
+She was NOAA’s general counsel in the Clinton administration from 1997 to 1999, and principal deputy undersecretary of commerce for oceans and atmosphere under Obama from 2009 to 2012.
 She currently serves as the founder and publisher of Our Daily Planet, an environmental newsletter.

-“[Medina] has a record of getting things done — often against the odds — in ways that are good for people and the environment,” said Justin Kenney, who was communications director at NOAA under President Obama and worked with Medina.
+“[Medina] has a record of getting things done — often against the odds — in ways that are good for people and the environment,” said Justin Kenney, who was communications director at NOAA under Obama and worked with Medina.
 “She not only values and listens to scientists, she actively works to preserve scientific integrity.”

-Medina, unlike most past NOAA administrators, is not a scientist and a complicating factor in her case is that she is married to incoming White House chief of staff Ron Klain, though spouses often serve in different government departments.
-However, with her past experience at the agency and political connections, she could be an asset for obtaining resources for the agency.
+Medina, unlike most past NOAA administrators, is not a scientist, and a complicating factor in her case is that she is married to incoming White House chief of staff Ronald A. Klain, though spouses often serve in different government departments.
+However, with her experience at the agency and political connections, she could be an asset for obtaining resources for the agency.

 Marshall Shepherd, director of the atmospheric sciences program at the University of Georgia, is another top contender to head the agency.
-Shepherd, a skilled communicator on climate science, would be the NOAA’s first Black administrator.
-Shepherd is a past president of the American Meteorological Society, frequently appears as on-air expert on The Weather Channel, and previously worked on weather satellites for NASA.
+Shepherd, a skilled communicator on climate science, would be NOAA’s first Black administrator.
+Shepherd is a past president of the American Meteorological Society, frequently appears as an on-air expert on the Weather Channel and previously worked on weather satellites for NASA.

 Shepherd said in an interview that he has held conversations with transition teams regarding the leadership and direction of key weather and climate agencies, including NOAA and NASA.